Turtle Meaning and Symbolism

 In Celtic Culture

-According to their ancient history, turtles are seen as great survivors for their ability to sense vibrations through water.
+According to their ancient history, turtles are seen as great survivors for their ability to sense vibrations through the water.

 In Mayan Culture